galaxyproject/galaxy-cloudman-playbook/README.md

 This role requires a number of configuration options for the Galaxy application, CloudMan application, PostgreSQL the database, as well as the glue linking those.
-The configuration options have been aggregated under `group_vars/galaxyFS-builder.yml` and represent represent reasonable defaults.
+The configuration options have been aggregated under `group_vars/galaxyFS-builder.yml` and represent reasonable defaults.
 Keep in mind that changing the options that influence how the system is deployed and/or managed may also require changes in CloudMan.
 Common variables for all the roles in the playbook are stored in `group_vars/all`.